lesleycw/f5-xc-waap/docs/lab1/voltConsole.rst

    clicking on "Account Settings"

    .. image:: ../_static/screenshot-account-settings.png
 #.
-Next click on "My Namespaces" and take note of the `studentxxx` namespace that you have been assigned.
-Each student will have a unique number.
+Next click on "My Namespaces" and take note of the namespace that you have been assigned.
+Each employee will have a namespace that corresponds to their email prefix.

    .. image:: ../_static/screenshot-mynamespaces.png